 When a first date comes on too quickly, the usual reaction is to push that person away.
 But when the relationship moves slowly, when things are easy, and when you begin to feel comfortable, you’re happy to share more things about yourself.
 And when you do, you and your date can make the relationship more meaningful and develop a deeper connection and bond.

 This same dynamic exists for brands seeking to make lasting connections with consumers.

-Membership in U.S. retail loyalty programs has grown to an estimated 2.647 billion members — a 26.7 percent increase from 2010.
+Membership in U.S. retail loyalty programs has grown to an estimated 2.647 billion members — a 26.7 percent increase.
 Clearly, and with growing urgency, brands are trying to create lasting relationships with their customers.

 Drawing from the world of dating, the following are four steps loyalty marketers can take — from that first hello to meet the parents.

 In the dating world, when you come across someone who’s appealing and you want to establish a connection, it usually starts with a conversation and ends with a request to connect online with a Facebook request, or if you are lucky, a phone number.
 Loyalty marketers can learn a lot from this example.

 By asking for a singular piece of data, such as a email address — in exchange for a nice discount or offer — marketers can make it easy to start a relationship with a customer.
 If brands are smart, they would follow up with offer another incentive.